Sandy Koufax

 Moeller's road roommate and catcher Jeff Torborg recalls the shutout

 Jeff Torborg caught Sandy Koufax’s 1965 perfect game and served as his catcher for three seasons.
-He was Joe Moeller’s teammate for seven of Joe’s eight big league seasons.
-Here Torborg provides his own recollections of the game in which Moeller and Koufax combined for a shutout.
-“John R
+He was pitcher Joe Moeller’s teammate for seven of Joe’s eight big league seasons.
+The catcher and Moeller were best of friends, close like brothers for the rest of their days.
+Here Torborg pr

 Teammate Joe Moeller vividly details Koufax's 1964 no-hitter